 “Given the recommendations of staff, based on submitted peer reviewed studies and reports, in the event that council refuses the application, it would be in the position of having to try to find and retain outside land use planning experts and other subject matter experts to support a decision which would be contrary to the (staff) conclusion, opinion and recommendations before you,” Meeds argued.

-Councillor Phil St. Jean confirmed that he, like several other councillors, was concerned about the water table.
+Councillor Phil St. Jean confirmed that he, like several other councillors, is concerned about the water table.
 Given this, he suggested an amendment to the by law which would include data logging wells.

 Acting CAO Robert MacAuley noted although they may be “expectful and hopeful” that the MNR will include such additions, under the ARA, they have the option to completely ignore them.